NBISweden/workshop-python/lesson_plans/20231110_reflection.md

 That was just fine: I did a good job at sharing the schedule in the slides.

 Another example was the course content.
-It was good enough.
-Using it would help me the flaws.
+It was good enough and using it would help me the flaws.

 ## [W1] Being able to observe flaws